psychemedia/sin-eater-resources/src/_before_ludlow.md

 The *History of Parliament* biography of Churchill continues:

-> Despite his strongly Whig sympathies, Churchill remained on friendly terms with his Tory kinsman George Churchill*: he was the first to break the news of the admiral's death to the Duke of Marlborough, who thanked him for the 'kind concern' he had shown, and he was appointed an executor of George's will.
+> Despite his strongly Whig sympathies, Churchill remained on friendly terms with his Tory kinsman George Churchill: he was the first to break the news of the admiral's death to the Duke of Marlborough, who thanked him for the 'kind concern' he had shown, and he was appointed an executor of George's will.
 Awnsham had nevertheless always shown a reluctance to approach Marlborough for patronage, preferring the independence his trade gave him.

 so we know that they were on good terms.